-A 2015 study revealed that a healthy lifestyle may be the key to heart-disease prevention in nearly 75 percent of women.
+A recent study revealed that a healthy lifestyle may be the key to heart-disease prevention in nearly 75 percent of women.
 In the study, 92 percent of women who demonstrated six healthy lifestyle habits had a decreased risk of heart disease.
 They are as follows:

 >> 1. SMOKING CESSATION

 Smoking is one of the primary causes of heart disease, as well as causing atherosclerosis (clogging of arteries).
 Studies show that just one year after you quit smoking, risk of coronary heart disease decreases by 50 percent.
 If you stop smoking now and follow the next five steps, you will significantly reduce your risk of heart disease and feel healthier with each passing day.

 More than 2.5 hours of physical activity weekly (30 minutes daily) is not only beneficial for the heart, but for all organ systems.
 This does not necessarily mean organized exercise.
 Even physical activity around the house, including cleaning and cooking or outside the house, such as shopping for groceries and doing errands can provide benefit.
 Of course, exercise is the best and most consistent way to achieve this goal, with aerobic exercise being the best for the heart, although stretching and anaerobic (weight) exercise can help as well.
 However, too much exercise can actually overexert your heart, so don’t overdo it.